Three ways to do a two-way ANOVA with Python

 Calculation of Sum of Squares

-The calculations of the sum of squares (the variance in the data) are quite simple using Python.
-First, we start with getting the sample size (N) and the degree of freedoms needed.
+Calculating the sum of squares (the variance in the data) is quite simple in Python.
+First, we determine the sample size (N) and the degrees of freedom required.
 We will use them later to calculate the mean square.
-After we have the degree of freedom we continue with the calculation of the sum of squares.
+Once we have the degrees of freedom, we proceed to calculate the sum of squares.

 Degrees of Freedom